kilrau/Lightning-Swap-PoC-v2/LIGHTNING-03-channels.md

 }
 ```

-Until confirmed, Exchange B list the new channel as pending channel.
+Until confirmed, Exchange B lists the new channel as pending channel.
 ```shell
 $ xb-lnd-ltc pendingchannels
 {